aabbtree77/esp32-vpn/README.md

   "It's easier to setup a Tor hidden service than it is to set up a server with a domain.
 You don't have to know anything about DNS or firewalls.
 I'm surprised that they aren't more common."

-- [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341), Freifunk and other p2p alternatives to the libp2p network.
-  I have little initiative to try these networks out as the libp2p network (with EdgeVPN) solves the problem, but it is worth noting that these p2p networks are ideal for low MQTT traffic.
-The setup and configuration is nearly zero, and they are totally free to use.
+- [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341)/Hyperboria, ZeroNet, I2P, Scuttlebutt, Freifunk, FunkFeuer, Openwireless and other p2p networks.
+I have little initiative to try these networks out as the libp2p network (with EdgeVPN) solves the problem, but it is worth noting that p2p networks are ideal for low MQTT traffic, they are totally free to use and do not demand a public static IP.
+[This report of the year 2022](https://cheapskatesguide.org/articles/yggdrasil.html) delves deeper into Yggdrasil and discusses its problems, in particular, limited decentralization due to the need for public permanent peers which are scarce and are blocked by certain governments.

 - The list may go [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling) and [on](https://changelog.complete.org/archives/10231-recovering-our-lost-free-will-online-tools-and-techniques-that-are-available-now)... with some phishing attacks to consider: [1](https://news.drweb.com/show/?i=14451), [2](https://www.reddit.com/r/crowdstrike/comments/tjh602/query_hunt_for_reverse_proxy_tunnel_tools/), [3](https://thestack.technology/ransomware-attack-bitlocker/), [4](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/ipfs-the-new-hotbed-of-phishing/)...
+Web3...

 ## Some Photos